 Attacks would continue, all the same, into May, and kill around 2,000 civilians.
 A shocking number, sure, but the bombing of Dresden, in 1945, would kill possibly as many as 100,000 people, while the bombing of Hamburg in 1943 left a million homeless and more than 40,000 dead.

-Now that we live in a Europe where this sort of conflict is frankly unimaginable, we're toasting the brave folk of London with a London Gypsy.
+Now that we live in a Europe where this sort of conflict is thankfully unimaginable, we're toasting the brave folk of London and the other cities mentioned above with a London Gypsy.

 It's Lady of Altagracia Day